EricZeller/snake/README.md

 [Here](https://ericzeller.github.io/snake) you can play the game.

-**This is a simple classic 8 bit snake game created using the canvases of HTML5 and javascript.**

-## To steer the snake use the arrow keys.
+## To steer the snake use the arrow keys or with swiping on the touchscreen or with a mouse.

 The snake starts at a length of 5, with every eaten pizza it grows by 1.